Malungisa/Hello-world/README.md

 ●	We used SGD classifier and descision tree machine learning algorithms to make predictive models.
 PCA was applied to reduce number of components.

-●	The descision tree produced the best model accuracy with a score od 96%.
+●	The descision tree produced the best model accuracy with a score of 96%.

 ●	Models ran after PCA reduction had better performance overall.